openupthecloud/cloud-native-academy/README.md

 # Cloud Native Academy (CNA)

 The Cloud Native Academy (CNA) is a free cloud native learning course composed of individual articles that have been written on [The Dev Coach](http://thedevcoach.co.uk/) blog.
-The following course and it's structure is designed to give software engineers learning cloud engineering the structure and direction they need around their learning.
+My intention in the future is to make the articles into some form of video course, but for now you can consider this the beta.
+The following course (and it's structure) is designed to give software engineers that are learning cloud engineering structure and direction for their learning.

 CNA is primarily aimed at mid to senior experience software engineers but would work equally well as a supplement or follow-up to a software engineering bootcamp.
 Engineers who already have experience writing code, but want to broaden their experience to also include cloud computing concepts.

+Interested to learn Cloud Native Software Engineering?
+Read on.

 ## Why Is The Cloud Native Academy Different?

+You might be wondering: "What's different about this 'course' compared to all the free information and courses that currently exist on the internet?".
+Let me address that question...

 * **Completeness** — Many learning resources teach only individual technologies or concepts and don't show how the different concepts work together.
-The CNA is different.
 CNA shows you every part of building Cloud Native applications from Infrastructure As Code, to deploying using software pipelines and monitoring your application.

 * **Software engineer-oriented** — Most training courses are either software engineering focused, or operations focused.
 But in the new world of cloud, software engineers need to be operationally aware, and code skilled. gives you the tools you need to setup your operations, but from an engineering perspective.

-* **Hyper Modern** — Unlike most other training, the Cloud Native software engineering course is up-to-date with the latest and greatest trends to set you up for a great career.
+* **Ultra Modern** — Unlike most other training, the Cloud Native software engineering course is at the cutting edge of the latest cloud native trends.
+This isn't an old curriculm that's been running for years, it's based on the lastest thinking and tools.

-* **Real Examples** — Throughout CNA we'll keep referring back to one large, single use case example.
-Using this example you'll be able to tie in all the different concepts and ideas.

-## What CNA Isn't

-This course is designed to teach you about architecture and infrastructure, it isn't a course on application development or design patterns.
-Whilst we tread a fine line into application we don't cover any.
-That means knowing any programming languages is entirely optional.

 ## Technology Covered

-* AWS S3
-* AWS Route53
-* AWS Networking
-* AWS Lambda
+* AWS, S3, Route53, Networking, Lambda, Node.JS

 ## Cloud Native Academy Email Courses